Thorpepark approach to reading

 Book Spine

 We want to promote quality literature in all classrooms.
-At Thorpepark we have a book spine to ensure children have access to a range of authors, poets and playwriters.
+At Thorpepark we have a book spine per year group to ensure children have access to a range of authors, poets and playwriters.

 Parental engagement

 Thorpepark promotes reading at home and encourages children to read as often as possible.
+Each child has their own reading record where reading is tracked and communicated back to the teacher.
 Parents are encouraged to join their child in ‘stay and play’ sessions focusing on reading, phonics and mark making.

 To promote reading at home in EYFS and KS1 we have launched ‘Bedtime Reading’.
 Every child can loan a book and a cuddly reading buddy to read at bedtime.